ducongo/parking-a-lot/README.md

 When all thats done run the following command to test run the app

-> python Videoanalysis.py
+> python parking_monitoring.py

-If you want the app to stop running on windows you need yo press ctrl + pause button to kill opencv windows
+If you want the app to stop running on windows you need yo press ctrl + pause button to kill opencv windows that runs on different threads.

-Videoanalysis is the file I am currently toying around with.
-I had tp modify imageai library so I decided to download the source code and add my changes to it.
-The file is too big to push on github so I decided to just zip it for now.
-If anyone has a better solution please do try uploading it without using a zip file
+parking_monitoring.py is the main file for the logic of the monitoring process.
+We need to add logic to detect the state of a parking spot.
+The thread for scanning the parking lot runs every 10 secs because it is computationaly expensive to feed all the frames of the video through the model.